VigneshVSV/hololinked/doc/source/development_notes.rst

      - remote method
      - event
    * - GET
-     - read parameter value |br| (read a setting's value, fetch measured data - for example, measured physical quantities)
+     - read parameter value |br| (read a setting's value, fetch measured data, physical quantities)
      - run method which gives a return value with useful data |br| (which may be difficult or illogical as a ``parameter``)
      - stream measured data immediately when available instead of fetching every time
    * - POST